Australian Government Research Training Program Scholarships - International

 The University of Adelaide offers a number of Australian Government Research Training Program (RTP) Scholarships to outstanding international graduates from any country to commence their education via a Masters or Doctorate degree by research.
 Awards for international RTP recipients are prioritised for those undertaking research in areas of University research strength.

-- Successful recipients are required to apply and enrol in their intended program of study at The University of Adelaide as 'international students' to retain their scholarship.
+Successful recipients are required to apply and enrol in their academic program of study at The University of Adelaide as 'international students' to retain their scholarship.

 - Research Training Program Fee Offset: Provides a fee offset scholarship which covers the cost of tuition fees as a higher degree by research student of the University of Adelaide for the standard duration of the academic program (Research Master: up to 2 years; Doctor of Philosophy: up to 4 years).
 Any gap between the RTP Fee Offset and the Tuition Fees charged is waived by The University of Adelaide for the standard duration of the academic program.